 |Income Tax Reporting||Deferred tax method required.
 Uncertain tax positions (UTPs) must be analyzed.||Option to account for taxes under either the deferred tax methods (US GAAP) or the income taxes payable method.
 No concept of UTPs.|

 For private companies, FRF for SMEs isn’t an inferior reporting framework.
 On the contrary, it is designed to specifically meet the needs of private companies and their financial statement users.
-To determine which accounting framework is best, contact the professionals at Clayton & McKervey.
-We are always ready to help.
+Contact us today to determine which accounting framework is best for your business.